Less stuff. More meaning.

-To be honest with you, I have a love/hate relationship with promoting this sale as a blogger.
+To be honest, I have a love/hate relationship with promoting this sale as a blogger.

 After thinking about this long and hard, I decided to not promote the sale anymore this year.
 Here’s why: